 At Fordham University, I was trained to write like an academician.
 At JC Penney, I was criticized for doing so, and urged to write simply, succinctly, and to do so in a style that would enable the reader to become enmeshed in the words I put forth.
-I must admit, it was a battle that was waged, in my head, and I allowed the academic side to win.
-I thought, if my writing style reflected intelligence by using multi-syllabic, highfalutin language, others would see me as “smart.”
+I must admit, it was a battle that was waged, in my head, and I ultimately allowed the academic side to win.
+I thought, if my writing style reflected my educational training displayed by using multi-syllabic, highfalutin language, others would see me as “smart.”

 As time went by, I was assigned to a new boss who took me under his wing and worked with me closely.
 I’ll never forget one (late) night at the office working on a report that needed to be delivered before deadline when he said “your report needs to read like you are telling a story.”
 It needs a beginning that draws in the reader, a middle that states what the study found, and an end that draws conclusions and provides closure to the reader on the subject matter such that he or she takes away the key learnings of what the study was designed to discover.
 In essence, the whole report must be a story that leaves the client with clarity on what decisions need to be made to drive business and why.

 That experience was a career milestone for me.
 It was a great lesson that, not only provided the motivation to improve, but taught me the lesson that my work was not about me.
 Rather, it forced me to stare straight into the eyes of the main purpose of what I was doing -- helping clients figure out how to improve their own businesses.
 It finally dawned on me that storytelling was the way I was going to practice my profession.
 As a psychologist, I was trained to be compelled to help my clients in any way I could, and so I took this lesson about storytelling and ran with it as a way to do just that.